Skip to article frontmatterSkip to article content

 best ← s

-tabu_list ← empty list of size k
+tabu_list ← empty list // The tabu list

 loop

-next ← best neighbor from allowed
+next ← best neighbor not in tabu_list

 current ← next